Jennifer Beck (writer): Biography

 Several of her books, such as The Bantam and the Soldier, Stefania's Dancing Slippers, Remember that November, Torty and the Soldier and The Anzac Violin, deal with topics of history and war.
 Remember that November was chosen to represent New Zealand at the IBBY (International Board on Books for Young People) Nami Island Book Festival in South Korea in 2007.

+In 2023 she published her memoir Bits of String Too Short to Use.

 Awards and residencies

 Beck’s work has garnered numerous prizes and awards.
 Several of her books have been shortlisted for book awards or named as Storylines Notable Books.
 The Bantam and The Soldier, written by Beck and illustrated by Robyn Belton, and described as a "remarkable children’s (anti-)war story", was New Zealand Post Children’s Book Awards 1997 Picture Book Winner and Book of the Year.

 In 2006, she won the Children's Choice Award, voted for by thousands of children across New Zealand, with Nobody's Dog, illustrated by Lindy Fisher.

 In 2015, Beck and Robyn Belton shared a joint residency as University of Otago College of Education / Creative New Zealand Children’s Writer in Residence.
 During this time, they worked on The Anzac Violin, based on the story of Alexander Aitken and the Aitken Violin, now on display at Otago Boys' High School.

 In the 2015 Queen's Birthday Honours, Beck was appointed an Officer of the New Zealand Order of Merit, for services to children's literature.